0xPolygon/polygon-docs/docs/zkEVM/concepts/circom-intro-brief.md

 !!!info
     In this document, we describe the CIRCOM component of the zkProver.
 It is one of the four main components of the zkProver, as outlined [here](../architecture/zkprover/index.md).
 These principal components are; the Executor or Main SM, STARK Recursion, CIRCOM, and Rapid SNARK.

-    You may refer to the original [CIRCOM research paper](https://www.techrxiv.org/articles/preprint/CIRCOM_A_Robust_and_Scalable_Language_for_Building_Complex_Zero-Knowledge_Circuits/19374986/1) for more details.
+    You may refer to the original [CIRCOM paper](https://www.techrxiv.org/articles/preprint/CIRCOM_A_Robust_and_Scalable_Language_for_Building_Complex_Zero-Knowledge_Circuits/19374986/1) for more details.

-As seen in the [zkProver Overview](../architecture/zkprover/index.md) document, the output of the STARK Recursion component is a STARK proof.
+As seen in the [zkProver overview](../architecture/zkprover/index.md) document, the output of the STARK recursion component is a STARK proof.

 The next step in the zkProver's process of providing validity proof is to produce the witness similar to the output of the STARK Recursion.